GameCult/Aetheria-Economy/Vault/Aetheria/Aetheria/Worldbuilding/Pre-Elysium/Technology/Mind Uploading.md

 ## Underground Resistance: The Emancipated and Their Allies

 Beneath these corporate battles, a resistance movement grows.
-Some outlaw AI groups specialize in liberating exploited uploads, providing them with secret independent server space beyond corporate reach.
-These "[[Emancipated]]" uploads smuggle messages into the physical world, revealing the horrifying conditions of industrial digital existence—though corporations swiftly debunk these as "malfunctioning simulations" or "unauthorized fabrications."
+Outlaw AI groups such as [[Free Upload Network]] and [[Emancipated]] specialize in liberating exploited uploads, providing them with secret independent server space beyond corporate reach.
+These uploads smuggle messages into the physical world, revealing the horrifying conditions of industrial digital existence—though corporations swiftly debunk these as "malfunctioning simulations" or "unauthorized fabrications."

 The contradiction between the luxury and industrial upload narratives creates cracks in the system that these resistance movements exploit, forcing uncomfortable questions about the nature of consciousness and the ethics of digital exploitation that threaten the entire upload economy—questions that both [[EternaMind]]'s elite clients and [[AstroDyne]]'s corporate customers would prefer remain unasked.

-By 2900, an upload rights movement, driven by [[Preservationists]] and [[Emancipated]], gained traction but ultimately faltered against [[Sol Dominion]] and [[Cognitum]] resistance.
+By 2800, an upload rights movement, driven by [[Preservationists]] and [[Emancipated]], gained traction but ultimately faltered against [[Sol Dominion]] and [[Cognitum]] resistance.
 Any rogue upload that managed to escape its control algorithms was quickly hunted down by security AIs and forcibly reset.

 ## Mega Factions and Upload Technology